Masha-M-Stephen/Ridge-Lasso-and-Elastic-Net-Regression-Rstudio-/README.md

 variance is better than it was in the OLS model.
 Normality has also improved and there is less error in the residuals.

-1. Using the optimal lambda (bestlam) for both ridge and Lasso regression find the mean RMSEP for the test set.
+G.  Using the optimal lambda (bestlam) for both ridge and Lasso
+    regression find the mean RMSEP for the test set.
 How do the mean RMSEP compare for the OLS, ridge, and Lasso regression models?
     Discuss. for OLS